Vins-Tech/V2_aqi_prediction_public/readme.md

 - **Training:** Selected features only
 - **Inference:** Uses the same feature pipeline as training

-✅ No baseline model comparison included
-✅ No naive previous-day AQI model used

 ---

 ## 📊 Exploratory Data Analysis (EDA)